Academic-Labbook/alp/README.md

 ### Term management
 ALP adds the ability to merge tags and categories in bulk.

+### Post changes
+ALP prevents posts being published with the "Uncategorized" category if the author has specified another category.
+In such cases, the "Uncategorized" category is silently removed.

 ### Page changes
 ALP modifies pages to work more like wiki pages.
 When using the *Labbook* theme, authors and dates are removed from the title area, a breadcrumb trail is shown back to the home page, and there is